skrijeljhasib/AnsibleApi/README.md

 # AnsibleApi

-The purpose of this API is to to play Ansible Playbooks.
+The purpose of this API is to play Ansible Playbooks.
 It receives a JSON string as a POST Request to execute Ansible Tasks.
 Look at [AnsibleWeb](https://github.com/skrijeljhasib/AnsibleWeb) for a frontend Application.

 ## Motivation